 Additionally, Adventist Health maintains a drug-free workplace policy, to provide a safe and secure environment for its employees, patients customers and guests.
 This drug-free workplace policy prohibits the use of marijuana, including medical marijuana, in conformance with federal laws.

-How do I obtain the health exam and background check (LiveScan)?
+How do I obtain the background check (LiveScan) and drug test?
 And who pays for that?

-You will be given specifics about the health exam and background check when you submit your application.
-The cost is covered by your tuition.
+You will be given specifics about the background check and drug test during the 2nd phase of the enrollment process.
+The cost of the background check and drug test is covered by your tuition.

 Do I need to be vaccinated for COVID-19 to be eligible for the program?

-Yes, the COVID-19 vaccine is one of several required vaccinations.
-Receiving a COVID-19 vaccine is the most important step to reducing a person’s chance of becoming sick with COVID-19 disease or spreading it to others.
+No. This requirement was recently eliminated.
+However, please understand that receiving a COVID-19 vaccine is the most important step to reducing a person’s chance of becoming sick with COVID-19 disease or spreading it to others.
 As a CNA student you will be engaged in clinical learning at the skilled nursing facility – interacting with long-term care and at-risk patients.
 Ensuring the safety of of these long-term care patients who are most at risk of dying from COVID-19 is an utmost priority.
-By requiring vaccination, the Program ensures that the risk of getting COVID-19 and passing it to patients, residents, students, other health care workers, family, or friends is minimized.
+Getting the COVID-19 vaccination helps to prevent you from the risk of getting COVID-19 and passing it to patients, residents, students, other health care workers, family, or friends.

-Is job placement at AH Sonora guaranteed after graduation?
+Is job placement at AH guaranteed after graduation?

-Upon successful completion of the program and your ability to provide employment eligibility documents (SS Card, Driver’s License, birth certificate, etc…), our goal is that you will be offered a full time CNA position at AH Sonora.
+Upon successful completion of the program and your ability to provide employment eligibility documents (SS Card, Driver’s License, birth certificate, etc…), our goal is that you will be offered a full time CNA position at Adventist Health.
 We look forward to your participation in this program and a potential future with Adventist Health.

 What happens if I miss a class?

 100 percent attendance is required and mandated by state regulations.
-You can only miss 8 hours of clinical or 6 hours of theory before being removed from the class.
+You can only miss 12 hours of clinical or 8 hours of online theory sessions before being removed from the class.
 If it is an excusable absence, you will be allowed to re-enroll in a future session, if available.
 Also, if you miss a class, you must make up the entire class.
-For missed online theory classes, please email or Edmodo message your teacher and arrange to makeup the class(es) and any quiz that you missed.
-The theory classes will be recorded, so you will need to watch the entire class period.
+For missed online theory classes, please email or message your teacher and arrange to makeup the class(es) and any quiz that you missed.
 If you miss a clinical class, you will make that up as arranged with your instructor possibly during the last week of the class session.

 Will I need to attend any class or appointment at CPC’s Colton campus?

 No. All registration, interviews or meetings with the CPC counselor are handled online via Zoom calls or emails.
-The only physical, in-person appointments are the clinical classes at Adventist Health Sonora SNF.
+The only physical, in-person appointments are the clinical classes at your local Adventist Health or affiliated SNF site.

 Where can I call for assistance?